matiasmjcs/Hackathon_MoralisWeb3_GoogleCloud/README.md

   </div>
   <div align="center">

-  # can query for a medical record with an identification number thanks to the Moralis Web API3.
+  # you can look up a medical record with an identification number .

   </div>
   <div align="center">